pgorod/pgorod.github.io/_posts/2020-06-12-Free add-on for SuiteCRM.md

 You'll find that this tip not only **saves you time**, but it also helps you have **clearer work-flow** and keep your focus better.
 You'll find yourself making **less mistakes**, and being able to **recover** better from pitfalls, by having access to more of your recent past.

+Try it!
+Afterwards, you'll see there's no going back.